timofeysie/loranthifolia/README.md

         </tr>
 ```

 So now we are back in the 2000s parsing html for content.
 Maybe it would be a better idea just to update WikiData with the content from Wikipedia?
 Otherwise we will have to merge two lists, as well as filling in missing descriptions.
+The other categories are:

 Section 2: Social biases
 Section 3: Memory errors and biases
 Section 4: Common theoretical causes of some cognitive biases

-Now, how do we know programmatically the fact that the list is from section 1-3, and does not include section 4?
+How do we know programmatically the fact that the list is from section 1-3, and does not include section 4 (that category is not part of the list any more)?
+There must be a way to query the page to get the sections for the list itself.
 We will have to go with the hard coded category for now until more is understood about WikiData and Wikipedia APIs.

 Now, there is only one wikitable class per section.
 So we only need to create a DOM node out of that <table class=\"wikitable\"> tag, and then get the text of all it's children.
 Each row contains a name and a description it two <td> tags.
 We can then create objects that collect the category and merge all three lists.